garlic-os/Wombo-Desktop/README.md

 Navigate to [localhost:5000](http://localhost:5000) and you should see the app running.

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we Svelte recommends installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+If you're using [Visual Studio Code](https://code.visualstudio.com/) Svelte recommends installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

 ## Building and running in production mode